 The newly independent Republic of Montenegro has the opportunity to continue to build on the successful SALW Control initiatives already undertaken.
 Among them is the adoption of a National SALW Control Strategy and a National SALW Action Plan in August 2005 as well as the formation of an inter-ministerial SALW Commission.
-Montenegro has successfully completed two SALW collection programmes and is planning another collection campaign for 2006.
-Since 2003 more than 7,000 weapons and half a million rounds of ammunition have been destroyed.
+Montenegro has successfully completed two SALW collection programmes.